 Lessons are 30 minutes, 45 minutes, or 1 hour long.
 The length of the weekly lesson needed depends on the student’s maturity, attention span, and current playing level.
 Beginners only need 1/2 hour; beginners tend to benefit from a longer lesson only in the sense that someone is helping them practice.

 I teach and have taught both children and adults.
 I have taught children as young as 4 years old (both violin and piano) with mixed success.
 In my experience, success at that age has been very correlated with significant parental involvement (as in the parent sitting in on the lesson and/or being involved with practice at home) and the child’s own interest in playing the instrument.
 I strongly recommend that the parent consistently sit in on the lesson when the child is 3-5 years old so that they know what the student is learning and can help remind the student of what to do when they are at home.

-I also offer live video lessons through Skype, but my preference is for in-person lessons.
+I also offer live video lessons through Skype.
 I prefer not to give video lessons to beginners because of the difficulty of correcting posture through video chat.